AKSW/bike/README.md

 The knowledge of over 50 years of studies on biodiversity available in scientific articles can become easier accessible when organized and shared through knowledge graphs.
 It can assist in the development of different fields of science, and bio-friendly products with high added value as well as guide public policies to bring benefits both to science and to strengthen the bio-economy.
 All these benefits demonstrate the need for organized and standardized policies and procedures to produce high-quality and valuable information.
 In this sense, the Semantic Web architecture choices can facilitate the publishing, sharing, and consuming of this valuable information among researchers and leading institutions.
 Once the data is in the RDF format, contributions from the wide range of the so-called Linked Data fields such as knowledge discovery, machine learning, data fusion, information retrieval, and data quality can help to foster sustainable growth of biochemical data as well as facilitate harvest all its potential to a more environmentally conscious society.

 However, to date, most of the structured biochemical information available on the Web is manually curated, and it is practically impossible to keep pace with the research being constantly published in scientific articles.
-Within this challenge, we want to speed up and promote research on automatic biochemical knowledge extraction mechanisms by the Semantic Web scientific community with the aim of increasing the information available on natural products to promote the development of environmental-friendly products while increasing the community's awareness of the biodiversity value.
+Within this challenge, we want to speed up and promote research on automatic biochemical knowledge extraction mechanisms by the Semantic Web scientific community to increase the information available on natural products to promote the development of environmental-friendly products while increasing the community's awareness of the biodiversity value.

 # [Challenge](https://aksw.github.io/bike/#challenge)

 We invite researchers to participate by re-using or designing new innovative Biochemical Extraction methods.
-The participants will have the opportunity to present, discuss and display their knowlege extraction approach at the BiKE workshop.
+The participants will have the opportunity to present, discuss and display their knowledge extraction approach at the BiKE workshop.
-The Challenge consists in extracting relevant information from a set of biochemical research articles constructing a knowlege graph through a given ontology.
+The Challenge consists in extracting relevant information from a set of biochemical research articles and constructing a knowledge graph through a given ontology.

 ## Training Data set